 Do your children complain about having to learn spelling words when they can easily use a spelling checker and auto-correct?
 You may have been wondering if learning how to spell is still important.
 However, even with modern technology in a digital world, spelling is still an essential skill for children to learn.

 Bring learning spelling to life with these four spelling games:

-Play any game that is normally played with dice with the child — Monopoly, for example.
+Play any game usually played with dice with your child — Monopoly, for example.
 The parent can continue to move her token forward in the usual way by throwing the dice, but the child must orally spell a word to move forward.

 To select spelling words for the game, the parent can use words from the child’s schoolwork that they often misspell.
 She must make word cards of these words.
 It is best to use not fewer than 20 words and not more than 30.
 When playing a board game, the same 20-30 words can be used, or if the child already knows how to spell them, other words can be selected.
 The parent must thoroughly shuffle the word cards and then put them in a pile upside down on the table between the two (or more) players.

 When it is the child’s turn to play, the parent must take a word from the top of the pile and then say it aloud.
 The child must spell the word.
 If the child spells the word correctly, they may move their token the same number of spaces as there are letters in the word.
 For example, they may move their token forward seven spaces for a word of seven letters.
 The word card is then put aside.